hhvm/user-documentation/README.md

  - parse the API definitions in HHVM and Hack, storing machine-readable data and documentation in YAML files
  - create canonical definitions, combining the data obtained from Hack and HHVM
+ - generate CSS files from the SCSS source
  - generate Markdown files for the API documentation based on these YAML files
  - render all Markdown (API reference and written guides) to HTML